Why do I need more smoke alarms in my house?

 How do the fire alarms work?

 Interlinked alarms are connected so when one goes off they all go off, alerting people wherever they are in a house.
+The alarms can be interlinked by radio frequency.

 Who is responsible for installing the alarms?